Germany vows more inclusion for Sinti, Roma during EU presidency | DW | 08.08.2020

 Roth warned Sinti and Roma "continue to suffer from exclusion, discrimination and oppression" throughout the bloc, adding that the German Presidency of the Council of the EU in autumn would present a new strategy for improving integration with the minority group alongside the Commission.

-The Roma are Europe's largest ethnic minority, with a population estimated to be between 10-12 million.
+The Roma are continental Europe's largest ethnic minority, with a population estimated to be between 10-12 million.

 According to the minister, the EU's credibility is "measured, above all, by how it treats minorities," and that for this reason, the topic "remains a litmus test of our rights and community of values."